-The content of this report, unless specified other-

-All the affiliates belonging to the ACO Nordic wise in the corresponding section, applies to the Group A/S, plus ACO Sp. z o.o. as well as the holding company itself, prepare their yearly statutory filiates, including ACO Sp. z o.o. in Poland, which shares are not owned by ACO Nordic Group A/S, but it is managed though by the same Nordic ity report for 2023 is the sixth of a series of annual
+The content of this report, unless specified otherwise in the corresponding section, applies to the ACO Nordic Group A/S and the totality of its affiliates, including ACO Sp. z o.o. in Poland, which shares are not owned by ACO Nordic Group A/S, but it is managed though by the same Nordic headquarter.